-Description: Featured image is a mock magazine cover titled Blind Beauty.
-Angie Roberts is on the cover looking like a rock star in her fabulous shades, a sheer black cover-up over a black flapper dress, and jewelry.
+The image is a mock magazine cover titled Blind Beauty.
+Angie Roberts is on the cover looking like a rock star.
+She is wearing fabulous shades, a sheer black cover-up over a black flapper dress, and jewelry.

 Blocks of text superimposed on Angie’s photo are: “Bold | She Keeps Pressing Onward,” “Blind | She Has Deeper Insight,” “Beautiful | She Sees To The Heart Of Others”

 “A guide.
 I never seek a lifeboat but instead, I seek a Lighthouse.
 I seek trusted people who can guide and remind me that the light I no longer see is still there.
 I find people who has light coming from their hearts that I can see from far, far away.
 They know they never have to step into the dark with me, but simply shine and I’ll walk towards them.
 There’s no way to take away my struggle without also taking away my strength.
 You never know when you are a lighthouse in someone else’s storm.” ~Christina Holtz

 Christina is a wife, mom, and Assistant Director of the Center for Independent Living.